forestgrape/coronavirus/covid19.md

 ### Viral Load in the Upper Respiratory Tract

 #### Summarized Review Lee
-**Performance of Saliva, Oropharyngeal Swabs, and Nasal Swabs for SARS-CoV-2 Molecular Detection: A Systematic Review and Meta- analysis**
+Lee, Rose & Herigon, Joshua & Benedetti, Andrea & Pollock, Nira & Denkinger, Claudia.
+(2020). **Performance of Saliva, Oropharyngeal Swabs, and Nasal Swabs for SARS-CoV-2 Molecular Detection: A Systematic Review and Meta-analysis.** 10.1101/2020.11.12.20230748.
 A review and meta analysis.
 Helpful plots showing uniformly the detection rates of SARS-CoV-2 in NPS/salvia/NS for the reviewed studies and aggregated detection rates for different features (e.g. symptomatic) and different collection methods (NPS/Salvia/NS).
 ##### Methods
 "We systematically searched PubMed, Google Scholar, medRxiv, and bioRxiv (last retrieval October 1st, 2020) for comparative studies of alternative specimen types [saliva, oropharyngeal (OP), and nasal (NS) swabs] versus NP swabs for SARS-CoV-2 diagnosis using nucleic acid amplification testing (NAAT)." => "From 1,253 unique citations, we identified 25 saliva, 11 NS, 6 OP, and 4 OP/NS studies meeting 15 inclusion criteria."
 ##### Findings
 The results from the different studies/data aggregated by feature are summarized to a figure which shows % positive alternate specimens, % positive NP specimens and (if available) % specimens where both NP and alternate are positive.
-Selected aggregated results shown in Figure 2:
+Selected aggregated results, the complete list is found in Figure 2 in the paper.
 * Overall salvia they conclude a detection rate of 88% for salvia and 94% for NPS //both detection rates are likely much lower see Limitations
 * Cough or deep  throat salvia have a detection rate of 94% while NPS have 89%.
 * Asymptomatic patients have a detection rate of 87% in salvia and 73% in NPS